AyemunHossain/nodejs-rabbitmq-boilerplate/readme.md

-# Node.js Boilerplate
+# Node.js Boilerplate for RabbitMQ

-A simple and well-organized Node.js boilerplate to kickstart your projects quickly.
-This boilerplate provides a solid foundation with common tools and best practices, allowing you to focus on building amazing applications.
+A simple and well-organized Node.js boilerplate to kickstart your projects with RabbitMQ.
+This boilerplate provides a solid foundation with common tools and best practices for RabbitMQ with deadlater queue logic.
+And allowing you to focus on building amazing applications.

 ## Project Structural Features

 - **Express**: A fast, unopinionated, minimalist web framework for Node.js.
 - **ESLint**: Enforce coding style and find problematic patterns in your code.
-- **Jest**: A delightful JavaScript testing framework.
 - **Docker**: Easily containerize your application for deployment.
-- **Continuous Integration**: Integrates with popular CI/CD platforms like Travis CI and GitHub Actions.
-- **Contributor Friendly**: We welcome contributions from the community.

 ## Microservice

-- **Mongodb**: A document-oriented NoSQL database used for high volume data storage.
+- **Redis**
+- **RabbitMQ**
+-
 ## Getting Started

 1. Clone the repository: `git clone https://github.com/AyemunHossain/nodejs-boilerplate-basic`
 2. Install dependencies: `npm install`
+3. Run the container: docker-compose up
-3. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

 ## How to Contribute